 This collection includes many photographs of Syd Newiss, team mates and fans on tour in Buenos Aires.
 It also contains racing programmes, Argentinian newspaper articles and guidebooks from the tour, showing what the team got up to during their months abroad.
 Syd Newiss also collected signed postcards of the Speedway team, as well as Belle Vue programmes and newspaper articles from Manchester and other local areas.
-The collection also contains scrapbooks made by Newiss himself, that offers an insight into his interests and there is another scrapbook in the collection from the kind donor, Eunice Dodgeon.
+The collection also contains scrapbooks made by Newiss himself, that offers an insight into his interests and there is another scrapbook in the collection from Eunice Dodgeon.

 Speedway Beunos Aires Programme